dftow01/Data-Mining/NetworkX/Network_analysis.md

 - **Degree Distribution**: Shows how friendship connections are distributed across users
 - **Degree Statistics**: Reveals network characteristics like popular vs. average users

-**Real-world insight**: A low density with high degree variation suggests some users are extremely popular while most have few connections.
+**Use case**: A low density with high degree variation suggests some users are extremely popular while most have few connections.

 ---